top of page

 Kevin Seligman Collection

-The Couture Pattern Museum (CPM) focuses specifically on haute couture patterns from the 1920s to the 1970s, emphasizing the digital preservation of complete patterns, including detailed instructions and fabric information.
-CPM provides online access to its fully digitized collection, supporting in-depth research and global accessibility.
-Conversely, LACMA's collection within the Doris Stein Research Center houses over 18,000 patterns and related historical items dating from the early 19th century to the late 20th century.
-Despite its broad scope, including patterns from major companies and additional sewing artifacts, LACMA lacks online accessibility; its patterns are not digitized, making them available only through pre-approved in-person visits.
+LACMA's collection within the Doris Stein Research Center houses over 18,000 patterns and related historical items dating from the early 19th century to the late 20th century.
+Despite its broad scope, including patterns from major companies and additional sewing artifacts, LACMA lacks online accessibility; its patterns are not digitized, making them available only through restricted pre-approved in-person visits.
 This limits its utility for remote, non-academic users compared to CPM's readily accessible digital archives.

 Q: Why don't you donate your patterns to an existing collection?

 The Couture Pattern Museum is dedicated to more than just the academic context of couture patterns; we actively engage the public through fashion exhibitions and provide innovative access to our collections.
 Unlike many traditional academic and publically funded museums, we have observed significant limitations in their approach to digitization and accessibility.
-Many such institutions do not digitize their collections comprehensively, and some do not offer digital access at all.
+Many such institutions do not digitize their collections comprehensively, and some do not offer digital or physical access at all.
 At our museum, we prioritize the complete digital preservation of each pattern, which not only ensures that our collection can be accessed by researchers and students worldwide but also protects it against potential loss from natural disasters.
 This approach allows us to offer a unique educational resource that adapts to the needs of a diverse audience, from seasoned designers to fashion enthusiasts and scholars.
-Moreover, our collection is highly curated, containing some of the most historic and significant couture patterns ever published.
+Moreover, our collection is highly curated, containing some of the most historic and significant couture patterns ever published that are not found in any other pattern archive in the world.
 This makes it a unique and invaluable resource that would lose its contextual integrity if merged with broader, less specialized collections.
 Maintaining our independent status allows us to focus on the specific needs and interests of our community, ensuring that these important cultural artifacts are preserved in the most thoughtful and impactful way possible.

 Q: What makes your Museum unique?